 Email 3: [So many options!] // Sent four days after signing up

 This email represents a fork in the road.
 Depending on your goals, this email could look very, very different.
-If you're a lifestyle blogger, you might use this email to dive further into your story.
+If you're a lifestyle blogger, you might use this email for diving further into your story.
 Use a subject like “What you don't know about me” or something similar to elicit interest in your personal story.

 If you're selling a product or service, design this email to cover your top-converting case study.
-Of course, the goal with this email is to get a sale.
+Of course, the goal of this email is to get a sale.

-Or if you're a blogger, consider taking this opportunity to send your new subscribers an email with your “must-read” stuff.
-The articles that are most popular or have the greatest number of comments, or are lead magnets to a product or service.
+Or, if you're a blogger, consider taking this opportunity to send your new subscribers an email with your “must-read” stuff.
+The most popular articles or have the greatest number of comments or are lead magnets to a product or service.

 How many emails should you send in your welcome sequence?

 But, here is what a lot of bloggers get wrong.
-A lot of bloggers sign up for an account on Twitter and then proceed to post a bunch of links to their own stuff before calling it a day.
+Many bloggers sign up for an account on Twitter and then proceed to post a bunch of links to their own stuff before calling it a day.
 And the posts generally include the post title, post link, and that's it.

 This is a horrible social media strategy.

 Twitter (and social media) wasn't designed to be a one-way advertising outlet.
-Most people won't follow you on Twitter or Facebook just to get a bunch of scheduled tweets or posts to your own stuff and that's it.
+Most people won't follow you on Twitter or Facebook to get a bunch of scheduled tweets or posts to your own stuff, and that's it.